(add-oh traz-too-zuh-mab em-tan-seen)

 This drug can damage the liver, which in some cases might be life threatening.
 Your doctor will check your liver function with blood tests before each treatment with this drug.
 Your dose may need to be lowered and/or delayed, or the drug stopped altogether if the tests show liver damage.
 Tell your doctor right away if you notice possible symptoms of liver damage, such as nausea, vomiting, pain in the abdomen (especially on the right side), yellowing of the skin or eyes (jaundice), dark urine, loss of appetite, or itching skin.

 This drug may damage the muscle of the heart.
 This risk is higher if you are also treated with other drugs that can damage the heart, such as chemotherapy drugs known as anthracyclines (including doxorubicin and epirubicin).
 Your doctor will test your heart function before treatment and regularly (about every 3 months) during treatment with this drug.
-Possible symptoms of heart damage might include increased coughing, trouble breathing (especially at night), heart palpitations, rapid weight gain (5 pounds or more in 24 hours), dizziness, fainting, or swelling in the ankles or legs.
+Possible symptoms of heart damage might include increased coughing, trouble breathing (especially at night), heart palpitations, rapid weight gain (5 pounds or more in less than a week – for a reliable weight, be sure to weigh yourself at the same time of day while wearing the same type of clothes), dizziness, fainting, or swelling in the ankles or legs.
 Tell your doctor right away if you start to notice any of these symptoms once treatment starts.

 This drug might cause nerve damage (neuropathy).
 This can lead to numbness, weakness, pain, or sensations of burning or tingling, usually in the hands or feet.
 These symptoms can sometimes progress to include sensitivity to cold or trouble walking or holding things in your hands.
 Let your doctor know right away if you notice any of these problems.
 If your symptoms are severe enough, this drug may need to be stopped or the dose reduced until they get better.